Asset protection is a philosophy and way of life

 “My small business does not make much money.
 Therefore, it has less risk”.
 This is false.
 The amount of profit (or loss for that matter) is not related to the level of risk.
 A small business leads to the loss of your home and other assets – just as fast as a big profitable business.

-Renting out real estate is a risky business
+Renting out real estate is a business and therefore risky

 Sound legal foundation for asset protection: